Fuel economy in automobiles: Fuel economy of trucks

 Trucks are usually bought as an investment good.
 They are meant to earn money.
 As the Diesel fuel burnt in heavy trucks accounts for around 30% of the total costs for a freight forwarding company there is always a lot of interest in both the haulage industry and the truck builder industry to strive for best fuel economy.
 For truck buyers the fuel economy measured by standard procedures is only a first guideline.
 Professional trucking companies measure the fuel economy of their trucks and truck fleets in real usage.
 Fuel economy of trucks in real usage is determined by four important factors: The truck technology that is constantly improved by the various OEMs.
 The driver's driving style contributes a lot to the real fuel economy (different from the test cycles where a standard driving style is used).
 The maintenance condition of the vehicle influences the fuel efficiency – again different from standardized procedures where the trucks are always presented in flawless condition.
 Last but not least the usage of the vehicle influences the fuel consumption: Hilly roads and heavy loads will increase the fuel consumption of a vehicle.

+Effect on pollution

+Fuel efficiency directly affects emissions causing pollution by affecting the amount of fuel used.
+However, it also depends on the fuel source used to drive the vehicle concerned.
+Cars for example, can run on a number of fuel types other than gasoline, such as natural gas, LPG or biofuel or electricity which creates various quantities of atmospheric pollution.

+A kilogram of carbon, whether contained in petrol, diesel, kerosene, or any other hydrocarbon fuel in a vehicle, leads to approximately 3.6 kg of CO2 emissions.
+Due to the carbon content of gasoline, its combustion emits 2.3 kg/L (19.4 lb/US gal) of CO2; since diesel fuel is more energy dense per unit volume, diesel emits 2.6 kg/L (22.2 lb/US gal).
+This figure is only the CO2 emissions of the final fuel product and does not include additional CO2 emissions created during the drilling, pumping, transportation and refining steps required to produce the fuel.
+Additional measures to reduce overall emission includes improvements to the efficiency of air conditioners, lights and tires.